How to Bypass Unit ?

-Depending on the age of your unit the processes may vary in regards to bypassing your system.
+Depending on the age of your unit the processes may vary in regards to bypass your system.

 **Always bypass your system whenever you have work performed on your well.